What are the responsibilities and job description for the Firefighter position at City of Eau Claire, WI?

 Benefits and leaves are listed below as defined in the collective bargaining agreement between the City of Eau Claire and the Eau Claire Fire Fighters Local 487 union.
 Other benefits and leaves not contained within can be found in the collective bargaining agreement.

 Benefits listed are for full-time employees.
-Part-time employee benefits are prorated based on the budgeted hours of the position except for vacation which is prorated based on the number of hours actually worked.
+Regular part-time employee benefits are prorated based on the budgeted hours of the position except for vacation which is prorated based on the number of hours actually worked.

 BENEFITS AVAILABLE IMMEDIATELY UPON EMPLOYMENT